 When creating VMs, Vagrant needs to be able to manage Hyper-V and create a share for the VM to link to.
 While you can give a standard user the ability to do the former (which I highly recommend, see the end of the article for details), creating a share needs administrator rights.
-So you will need to run the console as administrator to run the vagrant up command.
+So unless you are just bringing up an isolated VM, you will need to run the console as administrator to run the vagrant up command.

 The other change to make is that Vagrant will not always detect Hyper-V and default back to VirtualBox.
 You can force it to use Hyper-V by adding –provider=hyperv to the command line each time.
 A better solution is to add an environment variable named VAGRANT_DEFAULT_PROVIDER with the value hyperv – this can be done from Control Panel -> User Accounts -> Change my environment variables.

 The last note is about virtual switches and networking.
 There are some limitations with Vagrant and networking as detailed here.
 In order for Vagrant to detect the IP, the virtual switch you connect to must be external.
 If you are still having problems check out the following post.